Cray-HPE/docs-csm/operations/observability/Observability.md

 - By default, all products, suites and tests are selected for overall Goss tests result.
 - The overall product result, total number of the products, products passed, products failed and it's execution time is seen.
 - Similarly suite results and tests results are seen from the dashboard.
-- Node-wise test result are seen with failed nodes, passed nodes and the suite/test description.
+- Node-wise test result are seen with failed nodes, passed nodes, and the suite/test description.

 ![Goss test dashboard](../../img/operations/GossTestsDashboard.png "Goss Test Dashboard")